Wings (1990 TV series): Recurring characters and notable guest stars

 Eleanor "Bluto" Biggins: played by Rose Marie, Roy's eccentric mother who lives in a nursing home.
 She is a meddlesome, domineering nag and Roy feels threatened by her.
 Joe, however, stands up to her and calls her a "Miserable Old Gargoyle".
 Eleanor is also a heavy drinker and Roy once says she has to be "cut off after six boilermakers."
 She is frequently mentioned, but is not seen until the final season.

 Walter: played by Ralph Bruneau, he is an air traffic controller.
 Though he envisions himself as cool and collected he is generally hyperactive and easily distracted.
 He acts overly friendly toward both Joe and Brian, both of whom find him highly irritating.
 In season 4, Walter gets married; though he does not appear on-screen after that, he continues to be mentioned frequently.
 He takes a temporary leave of absence in Season 6 to have eye surgery to correct a double vision problem.
 In the final episode, he is said to be cheating on his wife.

+Matt Sargent: played by Craig Bierko, is an actor hired by Brian to date Helen in an attempt to force her to break her "no dating pilots" rule.

+Dee Dee Chapel: played by Debbie Reynolds, is Helen's mother who is known for her caring demeanor and culinary skill.
+Throughout the series it is often mentioned that she favors Helen's sister Casey.

+Tracy Hayes: played by Carol Alt, is a former Nantucket local that became an exotic dancer to save money to go to law school.
+Joe and Brian concoct an elaborate scheme to go see her last performance.

+Coach Snyder: played by Brian Doyle-Murray, is Joe & Brian's former High School coach.
+He is known for sharing unsolicited stories about his health as well as his harsh, demanding demeanor.

+Dr. Grayson: played by George Plimpton is a local psychiatrist who treats Brian after his difficult breakup with Alex.
+He later gives Joe and Helen some impromptu pre-marital counseling.
+Later in the series, his son takes over the practice and reveals that Dr. Grayson left his wife and ran off with a patient.

+Ty Warner: played by Matthew Fox, is a local student who breaks Joe's long standing high school baseball record despite Joe's attempts to thwart the effort.
+The appearance was Fox's television acting debut.

+Mimsy Borogroves: played by Tyne Daly, is a wealthy woman who comes to Nantucket to buy property.
+Most of the cast fall all over themselves at the possibility of getting a piece of Mimsy's fortune in an effort to further their own interests.
+Particularly Brian, who briefly takes Mimsy as a lover.
+Tyne Daly is Tim Daly's real-life sister.
+This episode was the first time the siblings co-starred in a production.
+Tyne was nominated for an "Outstanding Lead Actress in a Comedy Series" Emmy for her performance.